boyvanduuren/vanduuren.xyz/_posts/2016-06-01-setting-up-nomad-in-aws.markdown

 In this article we'll set up a small Nomad cluster spanning two different Amazon EC2 regions.

+<font color='red'>IMPORTANT:</font>
+The resulting cluster is just something fun to experiment with.
+Don't run production on it.
+Also, you could just use [Availability Zones][az] in stead of two different regions.

 # prerequisites

 There will be a few things we need before we can start: